 A man that is an heretic after the first and second admonition reject

-The only place that “liliths” appear in the Bible is in Isaiah 34:14 which is a list of wild animals or demons — likely both in that the infestation of wild animals often is a physical representation or manifestation of the infestation of demons.
+The only place that “liliths” appear in the Bible is in Isaiah 34:14 which is a list of wild animals or devils — likely both in that the infestation of wild animals often is a physical representation or manifestation of the infestation of devils.

 Judgment on Bozrah and Edom Isaiah 34:6-15

 For the LORD holds a sacrifice in Bozrah, and a great slaughter in the land of Edom.